Our Mission & History

 In 1993 four of Tony and Betty’s children became 2nd generation owners of American Ceramic Tile & Supply.
 This is also the time when the business moved to a new 10,000 square foot facility.
 In total 6 children and many 3rd generation family members are part of American Ceramic Tile & Supply.

 In 2005 the Company moved its operation near the Highway198 and Highway 99.
-The New facility is 40,000 square feet with a large showroom, granite fabrication, warehouse and full court basketball gym.
+The New facility is 40,000 square feet with a large showroom, tile and materials in stock along with a big selection of granite, quartz, quartzite & marble slab warehouse.

 The Founders of American Ceramic Tile & Supply, Tony and Betty Martinho, made a commitment to their customers to provide quality products, exceptional service and an unforgettable relationship.
-This is commitment is still seen today through the 2nd and 3rd generations of Tony and Betty.
+This is commitment is still seen today through the 2nd, 3rd & 4th generations of Tony and Betty.

 Betty can still be seen about once a week walking through the halls visiting with her family.
 Tony’s presence and service is still seen by hundreds of people in the community every week as they use the Tony Martinho Basketball Court as a reminder of his commitment to the community.